generic-web-components/sdl-srch-bar/README.md

 {SERVER_ROOT}/node_modules/@sdl-web/sdl-srch-bar/build-demo/es6-bundled/demo/index.html
 ```

-##  Include sdl-srch-bar-loader.js to use as stand-alone component
+##  Include sdl-srch-bar-loader.js to use as stand-alone bundled component
 or
 ##  Include sdl-srch-bar.js directly if including in a polymer project.
 ```